mjt91/mjt91.github.io/_posts/2026-07-14-eternal-skills-in-the-age-of-ai.md

   - ai
   - skills
   - books
-excerpt: A friend asked me this question.
-I couldn't shake it.
-So I went looking.
+excerpt: A casual chat with a good friend send me on this philosophical journey
 ---

 ## The question that started this